 For most trail runners, a headlamp is an essential piece of gear, especially during the winter months when the days are short and many of us find ourselves running before the sun comes up and after it goes down.
 Whether out training, racing through the night during an ultra, or going on a fastpacking trip where you need a light for camp, a reliable headlamp can make the difference between an adventurous jaunt and stumbling down a dark trail.
 Fortunately, there are many great headlamp options on the market, and this guide can help you choose the best running headlamp for your needs and budget.

-As we researched headlamps, we compared battery life, brightness settings, weight, and comfort.
-We selected the best lights for everyday trail running, ultrarunning, and ultra-lightweight backup options.
-Our testing team then took these headlamps to the trails for sunrise runs, 100-mile races, and multi-day fastpacking outings to see how they performed.
+During the research phase, we compared battery life, brightness settings, weight, and comfort of different headlamps.
+We then selected the top contenders for illuminating everyday trail runs, road runs, and ultra-distance runs.
+Our testing team then took these headlamps and waist lights out for sunrise runs, 100-mile races, and multi-day fastpacking outings to test their performance.

 For more background information, see our buying advice, testing methodology, and frequently asked questions below our picks.